 Our operations assessment helps identify process improvement possibilities and the potential efficiency and accuracy gains in your facility.
 The assessment is conducted by our process experts, who will spend time at your facility, walking through your current processes, observing your team, and discussing with you different ways in which a warehouse optimization solution may help you achieve significant process improvements.

 The goal of the engineering study is to define an initial business process design for your system and to provide you with the information needed to estimate the potential accuracy, efficiency and other improvements you may achieve in your facility.
 As part of this step the Lucas team will document your current processes, systems, and business needs.

 To ensure continuity from the engineering study to implementation, a Lucas Project Manager and/or Technical Team Lead will be a key member of the team

 For DCs with a large number of slow-moving items and low pick density, we may suggest a two-stage pick process in which slow moving items are picked in a batch and merged with other orders.
 This process improves pick density, reduces travel and increases productivity.
-Learn more →
+Learn more about two stage picking →

 Batch picking and other operations that use carts and other mobile equipment may need to consider changing their cart configurations to enable optimized batches.
 Creation of optimal batch sizes significantly eliminates travel time, increasing productivity.